WuTech256/Algorithm-and-Data-Structure/README.md

 Map:
 - 692 Top K Frequent Words
 - 1386 Cinema Seat Allocation
+- 1497 Check If Array Pairs Are Divisible by k

 Exhausive Search:
 - 1986 Minimum Number of Work Sessions to Finish the Tasks